MISP/threat-actor-intelligence-server/README.md

  - creating a python virtual environment
  - installation of TAI
  - systemd configuraion of (arbitrarily) four instances
+ - configuring nginx as a reverse proxy to four instances

 Installing a few dependencies
 ~~~